WolfgangMehner/vim-plugins/lua-support/README.md

    is none or use the file in $HOME/vimfiles/lua-support/rc as a starting point.

-(2.3) Set at least some personal details in the file
+(2.3) Set at least some personal details.
+Use the map \ntw inside a Lua buffer or the menu entry:

-      '$HOME/vimfiles/lua-support/templates/Templates'
+      Lua -> Snippets -> template setup wizard

    Here is the minimal personalization (my settings as an example):